 If you are planning a new certification, you should base it directly on the 2022 version.

-Need support with the transition?
+Need support with the transition to ISO 27001:2022?
 Contact us and we will help you.

 More insights